wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.9 =
-* Fixed: Alert settings admin window resized for correct display on lower resolutions
+* Fixed: Alert settings admin window resized for correct display on lower resolutions.

 = 3.9.8 =
 * Updated: Even more of the admin panel is translatable